Ispahsalar: Islamic East and Persia

 The Mongol conquests diminished the use of the title, bringing to the fore Turkish and Mongol ones instead, but it remained in widespread use in the isolated and conservative regions of Gilan and Daylam on the Caspian shore.
 In Persia proper, it was revived by the Safavids under Shah Abbas I, replacing the Arabic title amir al-umara, used until then.
 The office was apparently usually held by the beglerbegi of Azerbaijan, with Rustam Khan the most prominent person to occupy it.
 The post was abolished again in 1664/77, after which a commander-in-chief (sardar) was appointed only in wartime.
-The title re-appeared in the form sipahsalar i-a'zam (سپهسالار اعظم) under the late Qajar dynasty, being held as an honorific by Minister of War Mirza Muhammad Khan Qajar in 1858, the reformist Minister of War (and soon after chief minister) Mirza Husayn Khan Qazwini—who also built the namesake Sepahsalar Mosque in Tehran—in 1871, and by chief minister Mohammad Vali Khan Tonekaboni in 1910.
+The title re-appeared in the form sipahsalar i-a'zam (سپهسالار اعظم) under the late Qajar dynasty, being held as an honorific by Minister of War Mirza Mohammad Khan Sepahsalar in 1858, the reformist Minister of War (and soon after chief minister) Mirza Hosein Khan Sepahsalar—who also built the namesake Sepahsalar Mosque in Tehran—in 1871, and by chief minister Mohammad Vali Khan Tonekaboni in 1910.